 The <code> tag in HTML is used to define the piece of computer code.
 During the creation of web pages sometimes there is a need to display computer programming code.
 It could be done by any basic heading tag of HTML but HTML provides a separated tag which is <code>.

-The code tag is a specific type of text which represent computer output.
+The code tag is a specific type of text which represents computer output.
 HTML provides many methods for text-formatting but <code> tag is displayed with fixed letter size, font, and spacing.

 Some points about <code> tag: